edunad/free-internet-break-filters/README.md

 The concept it self would be to **obfuscate** the code being ```pushed``` using a unique key to each repository and then **de-obfuscate** on ```pull``` to make it readable again .
 Can be done by shifting each letters based on the key.
 Each repository would generate a unique key, including old and new ones.

-> "But this will break the website, for example github"
+> "Will this break the hosting website?
+For example github"
-- Github could then read the **repository key** and use it to display the corrected text
+- Github could then read the **repository key** and use it to display the corrected text (check the 4th line, for alternatives)

 > "What about our local code?
 Or automated builds?"
 - The local code would never be affected, since it's **de-obfuscated** when pulled.
 Automated build services would use the **repository key**

+> "What if i clone the repository?
+Will i be able to contribute?"
+- When you **clone/checkout/fork** the repository, you will also **clone the repository key**, allowing you to **de-obfuscate** the code and make your changes.

+> "What about github?
+What if they are forced by law to **de-obfuscate** the code and then filter it?"
+- If that happens, then the repository key would need to be hosted somewere else.
+This would then break github's website, but you could still use **git** or a **program** to manage pull requests on your machine.

 # Example
 Code before being pushed :